eherve/mongoose-datatable/README.md

 #### Condition handlers

-The condition handlers is an object that contains handlers (functions) with for key mongoose schema field type name. eg. String, Date, Boolean...
+The condition handlers is an object that contains handlers (functions) with for key, mongoose schema field type name. eg. String, Date, Boolean...
+It is possible to declare a default handler (key: default) that will be used if no handler found for a specific type.
 These handlers are called when the module try to build the condition on a field and have for arguments:

-* locale

-    A string representing the local, eg.: us, fr, ... (can be undefined if none given)

 * field

-    The schema field for which the condition is build.
-If the field is marked as not selectable in the schema (select: false) or if the option <i>dataTableSelect</i> on the field exist and is set to false (dataTableSelect: false) then the field will not be selected even if it was requested by the dataTable client.
+    The field for which the condition is build.
+The field has several properties that can be used to decide what kind of condition should be build.
+Properties:

+    * index

+        The column index (from 0) of the field in the table.

+    * path

+        The path (name) of the field used to specify it on the client side.

+    * searchable

+        A boolean specifying if the field is searchable.

     * search

+        An array containing the search value applied on the field (undefined if no search value apllied).

+    * sortable

+        A boolean specifying if the field is sortable.

+    * sort

+        An object containing the sort direction and the sort precedence (undefined if not sorted).

+    * selectable

+        A boolean specifying if the field is selectable.

+    * type

-    The search string sent by the data table on the client side regarding the specific field.
+        A string representing the type of the field.

-* regexp
+    * ref

-    A boolean sent by the data table on the client side saying if the search string is a regular expression or not.
+        A string representing the referenced model if the field is a RefId field.

+    * arrayType

+        A string representing the underlying type if the field is an array.

+    * base

+        An array of base referenced model if the field is a field of a referenced model (containd a list of base if the field go through several referenced models).

+* search

+    The search string or regular expression for which the condition has to be built.

+* options

+    An object given to the dataTable method on the schema.
+This options object can be used to pass information to the condition handlers, like the locale if needed.

 ##### eg.

 <pre>
-conditionHandler: {
+conditionHandlers: {
-    String: buildStringCondition,
+    String: StringHandler,
-    Boolean: buildBooleanCondition,
+    Boolean: booleanHandler,
-    Date: buildDateCondition,
+    Date: dateHandler,
-    default: buildDefaultCondition
+    default: defaultHandler
 }
 </pre>